The Almeroth Family

 Pete was the German side made American: born in 1872 in Napoleon, Indiana, the third of August and Johanna's seven children — a Hessian farmer's son who had come north off the Ripley County land to the city.

-Elizabeth was the Irish side made American: born in 1883 in Illinois, daughter of John J. Dwyer of Ireland and Anna O'Malley.
-Where Pete's people had come from Hesse, hers had come from Tipperary, Donegal, and Mayo.
+Elizabeth was the Irish side made American: born in 1884 in Illinois, daughter of John Joseph Dwyer and Anna O'Malley — both Irish-born.
+Where Pete's people had come from Hesse, hers had come from County Tipperary and County Galway; her grandparents Patrick Dwyer and Catherine Madden had already brought the whole family across to Chicago a generation before, so the Irish side was waiting in the city when the German side arrived.

 In that one marriage the German Almeroths of Hesse-and-Indiana joined the Irish Dwyers of Chicago — and from that day forward this is a Chicago family.
 Pete and Elizabeth raised four children in the city: